stuianna/vimLatexConfig/README.md

   - "\lv" - Full preview using default pdf viewer
   - "\lC" - Clean folder of all files except bib file (for references) and .tex file

+Any of the commands located in latexSnip/latexSnips.pdf can now be used in insert mode.